Had enough of experts? Quantitative knowledge retrieval from large language models: Related work

-Language models have been noted for their remarkable ability to act as unsupervised knowledge bases \citep{petroni_language_2019}.
-One might expect a \emph{language} model like GPT-4 to handle text, code and sequences, but unimbued with access to external tools, the capabilities with numerical data are less obvious. \cite{noever_numeracy_2023} and \cite{cheng_analyzing_2023} discuss the `emergent' numeracy skills of LLMs, from early models unable to perform simple addition to later versions able to compute correlations. \cite{hopkins_can_2023} showed that repeated sampling from LLMs does not yield reasonable distributions of random numbers, making them poor data generators. \cite{xiong_can_2023} also suggested LLMs tend to underestimate uncertainty.
-It has been hypothesized that \emph{mode collapse}, in models fine-tuned via reinforcement learning with human feedback, inhibits the diversity of outputs \citep{anonymous_understanding_2023}.
+Language models have been noted for their remarkable ability to act as unsupervised knowledge bases \citep{petroni_language_2019}. \citet{noever_numeracy_2023, cheng_analyzing_2023} discuss the `emergent' numeracy skills of LLMs, from early models unable to perform simple addition to later versions able to compute correlations. \citet{hopkins_can_2023} showed that repeated sampling from LLMs does not yield reasonable distributions of random numbers, making them poor data generators. \citet{xiong_can_2023} also suggested LLMs tend to underestimate uncertainty.
+It has been hypothesized that \emph{mode collapse} inhibits the diversity of outputs \citep{anonymous_understanding_2023}.
+The design, adaptation and use of LLMs to assist data analysis is a broad topic.

-The design, adaptation and use of LLMs to assist data analytical tasks is a hotly explored topic---a comprehensive review is beyond the scope of this article. \cite{microsoft_research_ai4science_impact_2023} surveyed LLMs' use in scientific discovery, finding numerical calculation abilities, without connecting to external tools, left room for improvement.
-Most LLM-based data science tools focus on tasks such as code generation for analysis scripts \citep{megahed_how_2023}, visualization \citep{dibia_lida_2023, maddigan_chat2vis_2023} and connection of LLMs with external APIs \citep{ge_openagi_2023}.
-Similarly, LLMs fine-tuned on scientific texts may be used to extract qualitative information, such as chemical formulae or entity relations \citep{dunn_structured_2022}.
-Typically, queries about data imputation to an LLM-driven chatbot will yield template Python code for performing mean imputation, or general advice about the relative merits of imputation techniques.
-Similarly, a conversation with ChatGPT about prior elicitation could generate textual advice about how to elicit priors from experts. \cite{ahmad_retclean_2023} proposed a data cleaning model that combines a fine-tuned foundation model augmented with retrieval from a user-supplied data lake.
+Many LLM-based data science tools focus on tasks such as code generation for analysis scripts \citep{megahed_how_2023} or connection with external APIs \citep{ge_openagi_2023}.
+A conversation with a chatbot can also offer generic advice on data science practices. \citet{ahmad_retclean_2023} proposed a data cleaning model that combines a fine-tuned foundation model augmented with retrieval from a user-supplied data lake.
 Here, however, we are interested in evaluating the intrinsic ability of an LLM to retrieve latent quantitative information directly; that is, not to perform mathematical operations on an input dataset nor to offer code or advice on how to do so, rather to offer educated numerical suggestions based on its large training corpus containing specialist technical knowledge.